SiddhantShatapathy/Portfolio/README.md

   Leading the Introduction to Programming course

 ## 🌐 Connect with Me
-Phone: +91 7855969369
+- Phone: +91 7855969369
-Email: siddhant10.ss@gmail.com
+- Email: siddhant10.ss@gmail.com
-LinkedIn: Siddhant Shatapathy LinkedIn
+- LinkedIn: Siddhant Shatapathy

 Thank you for exploring my Data Science journey.
-I am eager to contribute my skills and knowledge to a challenging role.
 Looking forward to connecting with you!